-The Institute for Scientific Information on Coffee (ISIC) has extended the breadth of information available on its Coffee & Health website, with a new topic entitled: Coffee composition and nutritional profile.
 The topic details key facts about the composition of coffee, derived from the natural components of the coffee bean, as well as the effects of roasting and subsequent brewing methods on the final composition and nutritional profile of a cup of black coffee.

 Discussing the nutritional profile of 100 ml of medium strength, black caffeinated coffee, key highlights include: